What’s the difference between Type 1 and Type 2 diabetes?

 - Dental problems with the gums getting affected

 - Nervous system disorders

 You will need to maintain normal blood sugar levels to fight it.

 Your body needs insulin at regular intervals.
 It can be done via injections given 3 times a day or more frequently as advised.

 Alternatively, the insulin can be delivered with an insulin pump, which delivers calibrated doses of insulin at timed intervals.
 The actual pump is worn outside the body, while the needle is usually inserted in the abdomen.

 Different types of insulin, such as short-acting, rapid-acting, intermediate-acting, and long-acting, may be combined.
 It depends on your body’s response to it.
 Regular blood sugar monitoring is also necessary, and you may have to take your blood sugar 4 times a day.
-Advanced pumps can do all this automatically.
+Some pumps can do all this automatically.

 At the same time, you must watch what you eat, have more fruits and vegetables and whole foods and grains instead of processed foods.
 It is also essential to balance your intake with adequate amounts of exercise.